Film dubbed ‘one of Netflix’s worst’ climbs to No 1 on streaming site

-Interceptor: Netflix film reaches No 1 in rankings – but viewers are calling it ‘one of their worst’
+Interceptor: Netflix film reaches No 1 in rankings – but viewers are calling it ‘one of its worst’

 ‘If you are looking for a movie to watch on Netflix, “Interceptor” is to be avoided at all costs,’ one viewer wrote